 You should then be able to see the Import Passwords button in your Passwords options.

-In this case you actually don’t even need to open your Chrome browser to import the data to Firefox browser.
+In this case, you actually don’t even need to open your Chrome browser to import the data to the Firefox browser.

 Luckily for us, most browsers have one thing in common, they all offer a simple functionality to Import the data from another browser.
 In most cases, at least all four major browsers are supported, meaning that you don’t need a CSV file when changing the browser.